Biggar/snorcoin/doc/build-unix.md

 Dependencies for the GUI: Ubuntu & Debian
 -----------------------------------------

-If you want to build Bitcoin-Qt, make sure that the required packages for Qt development are installed.
+If you want to build Snorcoin-Qt, make sure that the required packages for Qt development are installed.
 Qt 4 is currently necessary to build the GUI.

 To build with Qt 4 you need the following: